JeremyLWright/JeremyLWright.github.io/content/posts/2013-09-08-linux-users-group-ctf-2013.markdown

 slug: linux-users-group-ctf-2013
 title: Linux User's Group CTF 2013
 wordpress_id: 1187
-categories:
+tags:
 - CTF
+- Contest
 - Security
-tags:
-- Contest
 - cracking
-- CTF
 - hack-a-thon
 - hacking
-- Security
 ---

 This past weekend we held another capture the flag event at the Arizona State University's Linux User's Group.
 It had more of a system admin focus than security cracking exploits, but it was fun an nontheless a diverse learning experience for all those involved.
 However, almost immediately, I realized the number one rule in CTF, nothing is off limits!